 GeneCards Summary for INPP5E Gene

-INPP5E (Inositol Polyphosphate-5-Phosphatase, 72 KDa) is a Protein Coding gene.
-Diseases associated with INPP5E include mental retardation, truncal obesity, retinal dystrophy, and micropenis and joubert syndrome 1.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include inositol-polyphosphate 5-phosphatase activity and phosphatidylinositol-4,5-bisphosphate 5-phosphatase activity.
-An important paralog of this gene is SYNJ2.
+INPP5E (Inositol Polyphosphate-5-Phosphatase E) is a Protein Coding gene.
+Diseases associated with INPP5E include Joubert Syndrome 1 and Mental Retardation, Truncal Obesity, Retinal Dystrophy, And Micropenis.
+Among its related pathways are Cargo trafficking to the periciliary membrane and Metabolism.
+GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate 5-phosphatase activity and inositol-polyphosphate 5-phosphatase activity.
+An important paralog of this gene is INPP5J.

 UniProtKB/Swiss-Prot for INPP5E Gene

 Converts phosphatidylinositol 3,4,5-trisphosphate (PtdIns 3,4,5-P3) to PtdIns-P2, and phosphatidylinositol 4,5-bisphosphate to phosphatidylinositol 4-phosphate.
 Specific for lipid substrates, inactive towards water soluble inositol phosphates.